Chapter Two

 “I don’t know.
 I haven't looked at them yet.”

-Her father gave her an odd look, then came to sit next to her on the colorful bed.
-“I know moving is hard.
-But we are safer this way.”
+Her father gave her an odd look and then came to sit next to her on the colorful bed.
+“Moving is not easy, but we are safer this way.”

 Fable frowned.
 No matter how often she had asked, her parents never told her who they were running from.
 The Shadow Hunters, as Fable had personally dubbed them, frequently appeared in her nightmares.
-The unknown foe that was forever chasing her.
-The only way she ever truly escaped was to wake up—but even then, she felt hunted.
+The unknown foe that was forever chasing her family.

 Fable felt the soft vibration of her phone getting a new message.
 She quickly coughed to hide the sound, hoping her father hadn’t heard.